MaxLEAF3824/adnmbThreadSaver/README.md

 webdriver for Chrome: https://sites.google.com/a/chromium.org/chromedriver/home
 webdriver for Microsoft Edge: https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/
 webdriver for Firefox: https://github.com/mozilla/geckodriver
-    The webdriver file can be placed in two places:
+    The webdriver file can be placed in either of the following places:
 1. Place it in the same directory as the program
 2. Put it in any directory in Path